absolunet/docs-node-ioc/src/docs/06_going-deeper/03_events/en.md

 Also, some hooks are available in the console kernel.
 By default, they are declared in your application's console kernel.
-The only one that is implemented in a fresh application is `beforeHandling`, to load application commands.
+The only implemented one in a fresh application is `beforeHandling`, to load application commands.
 Here are the different hooks:

  - `beforeHandling`